Competition between allowed and first-forbidden $\beta$ decay in $r$-process waiting-point nuclei within a relativistic beyond-mean-field approach: -decay half-lives of -process waiting-point nuclei

 We show in Fig.~\ref{f:FF_N50} the contribution $\lambda_{\text{FF}}/\lambda_{\text{tot}}$ (in percent) of the FF transitions to the total $\beta$-decay rate, in both RQRPA and RQTBA.
 We also show in this figure the individual contributions of the different multipoles $0^-$, $1^-$ and $2^-$.

 In order to understand the results, we analyze the transition densities of the different modes.
+In the RQTBA framework, such densities can be obtained (up to a phase) using a formula from Ref.~\cite{Litvinova:2007gg}:

+where the index $\Omega^\nu$ denotes the energy of a particular peak $\nu$ in the strength distribution, and $\delta \rho_{pn} (\omega) = \sum_{p'n'} R_{pn'np'} \boldsymbol{O}_{p'n'}$.
+Interference terms of the first forbidden transitions and their signs can be analyzed using the techniques detailed in App.~\ref{sec:appendix}.
 To guide the reader in the following discussion, we show in Fig.~\ref{f:SPE_78Ni} the single-particle spectrum of $^{78}$Ni obtained in the RMF approximation with the NL3 functional.

 The RMF occupations of the neutron levels remain the same throughout the $N=50$ chain, while the occupations of the proton states change.
 In particular, the proton $1f_{7/2}$ is partially empty in isotones with $Z<28$, while it is basically fully filled in heavier isotones within the RMF. \\ \\ In nuclei with $Z < 28$, we find in both RQRPA and RQTBA a dominant contribution from Gamow-Teller modes to the total rate, mainly originating from the low-energy $\n 1f_{5/2} \rightarrow \p 1f_{7/2}$ transition, although the weight of FF modes increases to $\simeq 36 \%$ at $Z=26$ in RQRPA.
 In both cases the contribution of $0^-$ modes is negligible (below $0.5 \%$), as these transitions occur between states of same total angular momentum $j$ and different parity (e.g. $\n 1d_{5/2} \rightarrow \p 1f_{5/2}$, $\n 2p_{1/2} \rightarrow \p 2s_{1/2}$ and $\n 2p_{3/2} \rightarrow \p 1d_{3/2}$) and thus involve proton states that are almost fully occupied.
 RQTBA predicts a contribution from $1^-$ and $2^-$ modes of roughly the same order (3--12\%), with the major transitions being $\n 1g_{9/2} \rightarrow \p 1f_{7/2}$ for the $1^-$ modes and $\n 1g_{9/2} \rightarrow \p 1f_{7/2,5/2}$ for the $2^-$ operator.
 To a lesser extent, but with a similar order of magnitude, the transition $\n 2d_{5/2} \rightarrow \p 1f_{7/2}$ also contributes to the $2^-$ modes.
 Such a transition is due to the presence of ground-state correlations which induce slight occupation of the neutron $2d_{5/2}$ sub-shell.